Day 1: Sacred Valley (Pisac – Moray – Salt Mines – Ollantaytambo) – Aguas Calientes

 When you are ready, you will depart Machu Picchu and descend to Aguas Calientes.
 You can have a relaxing lunch and explore Aguas Calientes before boarding the Expedition train that departs at 14:55 or 15:20.
 You return to Ollantaytambo Train Station, where your driver will meet you and then we will drive you 1.5 hours back to your hotel in Cusco, arriving at approximately 7:00pm.

 - 3* Accommodation: Waman or Mataq Wasin Hotel

 - Meal: Breakfast

 DAY 3: CUSCO – RAINBOW MOUNTAIN – CUSCO

-Once we reach the trail-head (beginning of the Trail), we have a hot breakfast before beginning our hike along a flowing stream.
-You will be impressed by the herds of alpacas and llamas all around you.
-You will have continuous views of the Ausangate Mountain as we hike through different villages and interact with the indigenous people, who are still living in their traditional means.
+Once we reach the trailhead, we have a hot breakfast before beginning our hike along a flowing stream.
+You will enjoy the rural scenes and herds of alpacas and llamas all around you.
+You will have continuous views of the Ausangate Mountain as we hike through different villages and interact with the indigenous people, who are still living in their traditional lifestyle.

-At this point, we hike for another 1 hour back down the way we came .
-Our private van will be waiting for us when we return.
+At this point, we hike for another 1 hour back down the way we came.
+While you have been hiking, your chef has been preparing your hearty and delicious lunch.
+Our lunch and private van will be waiting for us when we return.

 We will begin our scenic 3-hour drive back to Cusco and drop you off at your Cusco hotel, arriving around 5:00 pm – 6:00 pm, depending on how fast you hike and how long you wish to stay at the Rainbow Mountain site.